CVE-2026-28074

 Remediation

-Proactive Monitoring: Monitor server logs for suspicious serialized strings or unusual activity originating from the web application's input fields.
+Proactive Monitoring: Review web server and WordPress application logs for suspicious serialized strings or unusual post requests directed at theme-specific files.

-Compensating Controls: Implement a Web Application Firewall (WAF) with rules configured to block malicious serialized objects and suspicious HTTP request patterns.
+Compensating Controls: Implement a Web Application Firewall (WAF) with rules configured to detect and block malicious deserialization attempts or common PHP object injection payloads.

 Exploitation status